 I am a PhD student in the Integrated Bioscience PhD Program at the University of Akron in Akron, Ohio.
 I am currently studying lizard adhesion and adhesive locomotion under conditions relevant to their ecology with co-advisors Dr. Peter Niewiarowski (Department of Biology) and Dr. Ali Dhinojwala (Department of Polymer Science).
-More specifically, I am interested in how variation in adhesive system morphology, performance, and lizard behavior is related to or influenced by naturally occurring and ecologically relevant surfaces (e.g., rough, wet, dirty, soft)..
+More specifically, I am interested in how variation in adhesive system morphology and lizard behavior is related to performance and function on naturally occurring and ecologically relevant surfaces (e.g., rough, wet, dirty, soft).
 Recent projects of mine include: the effect of water on gecko adhesive locomotion and the effect of partial claw clipping on the adhesive force of Anolis sagrei.
 Please feel free to learn more about me, my research interests, or contact me if you have any questions.

 - New paper published today in Acta Herpetologica - Today, our most recent paper investigating the effect of partial claw clipping on brown anoles was published in Acta Herpetologica!
 Check it out here!

 - New paper published online in the Journal of Herpetology - My paper entitled, “Geckos go the Distance: Water’s Effect on the Speed of Adhesive Locomotion in Geckos”, was published online in the Journal of Herpetology!
 Check it out here: http://www.bioone.org/doi/full/10.1670/16-010